SchrodingerZhu/area-exam-survey/writing/main.typ

 In this chapter, we have examined how inplace mutation is achieved via RC-oriented optimizations.
 Contrary to traditional belief that RC can introduce maintainence overhead over fastpaths, @ullrich2020countingimmutablebeansreference @perceus @frame-limited iterate the reuse analysis algorithm and achieve no extra cost other than the necessary check of exclusivity.
 With @frame-limited, reuse analysis can even be used to avoid nondeterministic heap growth that can happen in both functional and imperative environment.
 Compared with previous solutions to the "Aggregate Update Problem", the RC-based solution is beneficical for both large and small objects and does not require manual selection of fixed operations.
 Compared with other performant GC methods, RC has a minimal runtime requirement which enables a shameless way to interpolate between functional and imperative world.

-= Related Works and Future Development <related-future>
+= Related Works <related-works>
 In the previous chapter, we have seen RC-based memory reuse approaches with combined static analysis and runtime support.
-In this chapter, we hope to enhance the understanding of these approaches by covering more related works and studying their limitations.
+In this chapter, we hope to enhance the understanding of these approaches by covering more related works and studying their advantages and limitations over the RC-based approach.

 == Linear Types can Change the World
 In programming languages, linearity typically refer to the properties that a data of certain type can and must be used once @LinearUnique.
 The destructive move semantic in Rust mimics the affine linearity in the sense that an object is either moved (used) or dropped#footnote("Cloning an object creates a new object without consuming the original one.
 Both the original object and the newly cloned ones still conform the affine linearity.").

 If a type is strictly linear, its data naturally exhibits exclusivity.
 Consider the case of wrapping dynamic vector in functional languages.
 One possible solution is to always mark the vector as linear, such that all updates can happen inplace.
 This idea leads to the linear types and uniqueness type systems from @LinearUnique @linear.
 In fact, "linear types can change the world" is the title of @linear.
-Indeed, linear objects can be mutated internally without breaking the referential transparency; and it is a "game-changing" strategy allowing programmers to introduce a form of "mutability" into functional world.
+Indeed, linear objects can be mutated internally without breaking the referential transparency; and it is a "world-changing" strategy allowing programmers to introduce a form of "mutability" into functional world.

 Different from RC-based approaches, the exclusivity for linear types is encoded directly in type systems and demands no runtime checking.
 In the situation where the programmer has a clear understanding that certain data is to be constructed linearly, this approach can achieve memory reuse with zero penalty.